-[Regulation 18C inserted in Gazette 5 Dec 2013 p.
+[Regulation 18C inserted: Gazette 5 Dec 2013 p.
 5695.]

 18D.
 Ancillary conditions

 (1) If an approval under regulation 18B(1) is made subject to a condition, the CEO may, by written notice given to the person to whom the approval was given, designate the condition as an ancillary condition (an ancillary condition) if the condition does not directly influence the level, duration or time of day of a noise emission.